Progress (spacecraft): Progress 7K-TG (1978–1990)

-Progress-M 11F615A55 (1989–2021)
+Progress M 11F615A55 (1989–2009)

 The upgraded Progress M (GRAU: 11F615A55, manufacturer's designation: 7K-TGM) was first launched in August 1989.
 The first 43 flights all went to Mir; following Mir's re-entry, Progress was used as the resupply vehicle for the International Space Station.
 As of December 2020, there have been over 80 flights (over different configurations) to the ISS and more are scheduled.

 The Progress M is essentially the same spacecraft as the Progress, but it features improvements based on the Soyuz-T and Soyuz-TM designs.
 It can spend up to 30 days in autonomous flight and is able to carry 100 kg more.
 Also, unlike the old Progress crafts, it can return items to Earth.
 This is accomplished by using the VBK-Raduga capsule, which can carry up to 150 kg of cargo.
 It is 1.5 m long and 60 cm in diameter and has a "dry mass" of 350 kg.
 Progress M can also dock to the forward port of the station and still transfer fuel.
 It uses the same rendezvous system as the Soyuz, and it features solar panels for the first time.
-The last launch was of Progress M-UM on 24 November 2021.